mattTea/magnetism/problem/install.md

 4. In root folder, run `pipenv --three` to create virtual python environment

+5. `pipenv shell` - takes you into the virtual environment

 5. `pipenv install flask`

 6. `pipenv install pytest` <- in virtual env

+7. `pipenv install splinter`

 7. Other potential installs: